safespring/web/content/blogg/2022-03-terraform-module.md

 }
 ```

-So first we created a module that use our `v2-compute-instance` as the source
+So first we created a module that used our `v2-compute-instance` as the source
-with the necessary variable definitions for the values we intend to override the
+with the necessary variable definitions for the values, we intend to override the
 defaults for and the `i_count` parameter which defines the count value for each.

 Then we call our local module, that now supports an `i_count` parameter, and
 iterate over a map that has all the necessary default overrides for each set
 **and** the count for each set.
 So now, instead of copying two identical map
 entries and only varying the name, we can generate the name from a prefix and
-the count index in the local module hence, we with one map entry we can create a
+the count index in the local module; hence, we with one map entry we can create a
 set of as many instances we want with the same properties.
 If we need different
-properties we create another set with it's own parameters and `i_count`.
+properties, we create another set with its own parameters and `i_count`.
 The
 naming of the `i_count` parameter is chosen so it will not collide with the
-internal reserved `count` parameter.
+internal, reserved `count` parameter.

-So here we have combined methods of example 2 and 4 to make the same thing as
+So here we have combined methods of examples 2 and 4 to make the same thing as
 example 4 but in a more generic way that can scale up sets without
 duplicating lots of map entries.
 To scale up the number of web servers now you
 only increase `i_count` field in the map entry for web servers instead of